schinery/lazy-head-gen/README.md

 # lazy-head-gen

-Lazy Head Gen provides a couple of extra generators for the excellent [Padrino](https://github.com/padrino/padrino-framework) framework.
+lazy-head-gen provides some extra generators for the excellent [Padrino](https://github.com/padrino/padrino-framework) framework.

-It is assuming that you are using ActiveRecord and MiniTest, as that is the options we normally use when developing at [Head](http://www.headlondon.com).
+It is assuming that you are using ActiveRecord and MiniTest, as that is the options we normally use in our development at [Head](http://www.headlondon.com).

 ## Installation